isaacs/node-tar/README.md

   `sync` are set, because it will be called synchronously.
 - `maxReadSize` The maximum buffer size for `fs.read()` operations.
   Defaults to 16 MB.
+- `noResume` By default, `entry` streams are resumed immediately after the call to `onentry`.
+Set `noResume: true` to suppress this behavior.
+Note that by opting into this, the stream will never complete until the entry data is consumed.

 ### tar.u(options, fileList, callback) [alias: tar.update]